 Why Use Children's Books about Bullying in the Classroom?

-Bullying is a difficult subject to raise in the classroom.
-It is a universal issue which most of us experience, though this could be as the victim or the bully.
+Bullying is a universal issue that most of us experience as victims or bullies.
 Reading picture books about bullying or feeling left out is a way to start a discussion with your students.

-Illustrated books will help you bring up bullying issues more naturally than a formal talk, and as a consequence, develop your student’s self-esteem.
-You can use stories to point out the perspective of the victim, the bully and bystanders, and explore illustrated examples of the consequences of our actions.
+Illustrated books help you bring up bullying issues more naturally than a formal talk and, consequently, develop your student's self-esteem.
+You can use stories to point out the perspective of the victim, the bully and the bystanders and explore illustrated examples of the consequences of our actions.

 - Have you ever felt left out?
 How did it make you feel?